nfredrik/mickarucken/README.md

 # Platform

-I choosen DataCake since it's easy and not to much work to get it going.
+I chosen DataCake since it's easy and not to much work to get it going.
 With the measurement I have I think it's a good fit.
 Apart from setting up the acount on DataCake need to configure how the data that arrives should be decoded, see below and how it should be presented in   Dashboard.